This Hurts; I'm Leaving

-Ending a relationship, often described as closing a door, doesn’t leave the past completely behind.
-The experiences our stored, constant relics remind, and joint commitments remain.
-The division adds more chaos.
-New relationships must contend with drama carried over from the old relationship—both external issues (finances and children) and internal issues (emotional connections, fears, and hurts).
+Ending a relationship, by closing a door, doesn’t create a blank slate.
+The door always remains partially ajar.
+The experiences stored, relics from sorrow endured, forms are perceptions, magnifying fears, and eliciting reactions.
+The past connections often continue to have joint commitments to reckon with.
+The separation adds more chaos, at least at first.
+New emotions, fears and guilt must be contended with before healing resumes.
+New relationships must include some drama carrying forward from the old relationship—both external issues (finances and children) and internal issues (emotional connections, fears, and hurts).
 Simply leaving doesn’t make the old relationship vanish—the relationship still exists, just under new conditions.

-When we make the decision to leave, after evaluating consequences, and examining future conflicts, we still must live through those consequences.
-Sometimes the pressures of separation haunt the decision and waiver resolves.
-Doubting our decision, vacillating in between two vastly different worlds, we fail to move in any positive direction, neither repairing the relationship nor building a healthy new life.
-Guilt demands solace, driving us to seek acceptance from those hurt.
+Many quickly discover the separation worse than the relationship, returning from the darkness of unknown fears to the light of the comfortable old problems.
+Loneliness haunts the escape and the firm commitment to exit begins to waiver.
+By doubting our decision to depart, vacillating between two vastly different worlds, we fail to heal, neither repairing the relationship nor building a new life.
+Guilt because of lives hurt demands solace, driving continued contact.
 Financial obligations, complex child custody arrangements, and emotional separation interfere with forging new relationships.
 These difficulties give rise to anger, sorrow, guilt, and sadness.
 Maybe these complexities, often overlooked initially, are worth the pain—but many times they are not.

-Before abandoning ship, ask what you bring to the relationship.
-Do you bear the fruits of love: attention, appreciation, acceptance and affection.
-These loving traits are perishable skills; proficiency demands practice.
-Only in healthy environments can love exist.
-Manipulation through angry words, harsh accusations and hurtful labels never establishes intimacy or repairs weaknesses.
+Love can only exist in healthy environments.
+We can’t the security of trust through manipulation with angry words, harsh accusations and hurtful labels.
+These avenues never establish intimacy or repair closeness.
 Some may argue, “But then she’ll never do what I want her to do.”
-It’s true, manipulations successfully motivate others.
-Others respond to avoid discomfort, preventing nasty looks, cold rejections or violent reactions.
-But actions motivated out of fear come at a cost.
-The victim of harshness harbors feelings of resentment; not feelings of love.
-We fulfill our need at the expense of connection.
+Manipulation do successfully motivate others; in fear, they act.
+However, the action is to avoid discomfort, preventing nasty looks, cold rejections or violent attacks.
+But these protective actions motivated by fear come at a severe cost.
+Action to avoid harshness spawns resentment; not love.
+With manipulation, we fill an immediate need by sacrificing deeper connection.
 The acquiescing partner acted to avoid punishment—not out of love.
-Eventually this channel of control closes.
-Hidden resentments accumulate.
-And shades of love give way to the darkness of hate.
+Eventually, the window of control closes, hidden resentments accumulate, and the shades of love give way to the darkness of hate.